Wang-Bioinformatics-Lab/NetworkFamily_MultipleAlignment_Website/README.md

 If you use this software in your research, please include the following acknowledgment in your publications:

-> The Software used in this research was created by [INSERT AUTHOR NAMES] of UC Riverside. © 2024 UCR.
+> The Software used in this research was created by [Amy Lau, Mingxun Wang, Xianghu Wang] of UC Riverside. © 2024 UCR.

 ## Support